Crowthecruel2/Origin-Story/2. Mechanics/Classes/Movement/Flight.md

-﻿## Description
+## Description
-Add a short description for Flight.
+Like a bird.
+Or not a bird

 | LEVEL | POINTS | ABILITY                                                                     |
 | ----- | ------ | --------------------------------------------------------------------------- |